Learn How to Store Seeds + 15 Creative Seed Storage Ideas

 - Large shallow, plastic storage box or tote with lids

-Practical Containers for Seeds you Save Yourself
+Practical Containers for Seeds Harvested Yourself

 - Glass spice jars